social-barometer/webapp/README.md

 4) Open http://localhost:3000/

 ### Secrets
-In order for Google Maps to work add a secrets.json file with the following property:
+In order for Google Maps to work add a secrets.json file to repo root with the following property:
 ```json
 {
   "googleMapsAPIKey": "<insert api key here>"